Aliases for SSTR1 Gene

 GeneCards Summary for SSTR1 Gene

 SSTR1 (Somatostatin Receptor 1) is a Protein Coding gene.
-Diseases associated with SSTR1 include prostate cancer and pseudotumor cerebri.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include somatostatin receptor activity.
-An important paralog of this gene is GALR2.
+Diseases associated with SSTR1 include Intracranial Hypertension, Idiopathic and Acromegaly.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and somatostatin receptor activity.
+An important paralog of this gene is SSTR4.